IntensiveCoLearning/english/Coooder_EICL1st.md

 ---

-# [your name]
+# Coooder
-[Your self-introduction should include your nickname, profession, and motivation for learning English to ensure that everyone can clearly understand your situation.]
+I'm Coooder, a junior Web3 frontend engineer.
+My lab is working on DID and Blockchain.
+I am applying for this co-learning because I'm poor in English speaking and listening.
+Wish to improve with friends same with me.

 ## Do you think you will finish the whole CoLearning program?
-[Yes 100% or Maybe xx%]
+Maybe 80%

 ## Notes
 ### 2024.6.24